tidyverse/dplyr/notes/syntax.md

 For out of memory datasets, will return a maximum number of rows (100,000 by default?), along with a warning message.
 May consider supporting some sort of paging mechanism.

-## Facades

-Will still need some basic facades built on top for the most common operations: `summarise_by`, `subset_by`, `mutate_by` etc.  This would make it easier to dip your toe in, within having to move to a completely different way of thinking about data manipulation.

 ## Some examples

     # Equivalent to: